orbitalchicken/Roadmap/README.md

 		integrate nemo-preview
 		ship with nemo extensions, disable them by default (using overrides) restore menubar in terminals
+		MATE/Xfce: provide QT5 override in /etc/X11/Xsession.d to make it use GTK style

 	apps:
 		vlc: upgrade to 2.2.
 It supports HEVC/h265 (same quality at half the file size).
 PPA available at ppa:mc3man/trusty-media